r3mcos3/blueprints/ai_parking_counter/README.md

 2. Verify the camera has a clear view of all parking spaces
 3. Improve lighting conditions if analyzing at night
 4. Try customizing the AI instructions to be more specific
+5. Note: OpenAI may have issues with camera attachments - Google AI is recommended

 ### Notification Not Sending